How to know if your solar panels are working properly

 - Audit your power bills

-Reposit First gives you control over your panels and your household’s energy consumption to help you make the best choices to lower your bills.
+Solar monitoring gives you visibility over your panels and your household’s energy consumption to help you make the best choices to lower your bills.
 More importantly however it will help you Identify and detect issues from your solar panels before you get a hefty electricity bill, if they haven't been working for a few weeks or months.